tomcombriat/TES_10-knobs-synth/README.md

 10 knobs synths are simple synthesizers based on [Mozzi](https://github.com/sensorium/Mozzi) using STM32 blue pill with 10 knobs.
 Different versions are available:

   - 10knobs_mono_24bits_MCP4822 is a mono synth built around the MCP4822 dual DAC, with theoritical 24 bits resolution (in practice, around 14/16 bits get outside the noise, but that is already quite a lot).
+It can easily be turned into a stereo synth with 12bits on each channel.
   - 10knobs_mono_16bits_PT8211 is a mono synth built around the PT8211 dual DAC, with theoritical 16 bits resolution.
 This one can easily be upgraded to a stereo version: only one channel of the PT8211 is used here.